Active Studies

 Duration of Untreated Psychosis (DUP)

 Our team is working on developing and validating a novel DUP measure for use in community settings.
-We hypothesize this new measure will show: inter-rater reliability (IRR) between coordinated specialty care (CSC) providers and a central assessor with an intra-class coefficient (ICC) of at least .80 for days from initial assessment to DUP start point, days from assessment to DUP end point, and days from start point to end point DUP (total DUP); Additionaly, we hypothesize predictive validity, defined by significant relationships between shorter DUP and greater improvements in functioning and quality of life at 6 months as well as feasibility and acceptability to EP providers and clients, with a mean administration time of less than 40 minutes.
+We hypothesize this new measure will demonstrate inter-rater reliability (IRR) between coordinated specialty care (CSC) providers and a central assessor, with an intra-class coefficient (ICC) of at least .80 for days from initial assessment to DUP start point, days from assessment to DUP end point, and days from start point to end point DUP (total DUP).
+Additionally, we hypothesize predictive validity, defined by significant relationships between shorter DUP and greater improvements in functioning and quality of life at six months, as well as feasibility and acceptability to early psychosis (EP) providers and clients, with a mean administration time of less than 40 minutes.

 County Data

-Our aim is to conduct preliminary evaluation of cost-effectiveness and impact of EP program participation in community settings.
-We hypothesize that cost of care for individuals enrolled in EP programs will be lower then CG program participants, and participation in EP program services will be positively associated with improved outcomes.
+Our aim is to conduct preliminary evaluation of cost-effectiveness and impact of Early Psychosis (EP) program participation in community settings.
+The goal of this study is to produce a multi-county integrated analysis including data from both the early psychosis programs compared to regular outpatient treatment as usual for clients in the following counties: San Diego, Los Angeles, Solano, Orange, Napa, and Stanislaus.
+[We hypothesize that cost of care for individuals enrolled in EP programs will be lower than CG program participants, and participation in EP program services will be positively associated with improved outcomes.]

 Training and Technical Assistance (TTA)

-Our team works on the TTA which provides training and technical assistance to support the implementation and sustainability of EP programs across California.
+The Early Psychosis Training and Technical Assistance Center (TTA) was developed by UC Davis in collaboration with UC San Francisco and Stanford University to support the implementation and sustainability of EP programs across California.
 Our goal is to support the provision of high quality early psychosis care to all Californians and to promote recovery and better outcomes through a learning healthcare network approach.

 Past Studies